 When inspecting a flood-damaged property, always wear high rubber boots or waders to protect yourself against electric shocks caused by damaged electrical wiring and equipment.
-Any water in a flood-affected area will likely be contaminated by sewage and household chemicals, so it’s important that it doesn’t come in contact with your skin.
+Any water in a flood-affected area will likely be contaminated by sewage and household chemicals, so it’s important that they don't come in contact with your skin either.

 It’s important to realize very early on that you most likely won’t be able to save all your belongings.
-With only 48 hours before mold starts to form, you should start with the things that are most important to you, be it for monetary or sentimental reasons.
+With only 48 hours before mold starts to form, you should start with the things that are most important to you.

-“We always hear about dollar-amount damages, but often the losses that affect us the most are the ones to which a dollar amount cannot be assigned,” says Lori Foley, an emergency management specialist in the Readiness Branch of FEMA’s Office of Environmental Planning and Historic Preservation.
+“We always hear about dollar-amount damages, but often the losses that affect us the most are the ones to which a dollar amount cannot be assigned,” says Lori Foley, administrator of the Heritage Emergency National Task Force.

 Start by pumping out water using a capable subversive pump, but do so gradually to avoid structural damage.
 Create indoor airflow by opening all your windows, and use portable air conditioners and dehumidifiers if it’s too hot and humid for the property to dry naturally.

 Keep in mind that water levels may rise and fall unpredictably after flooding.
 To prevent water from spreading to other parts of your property, use modern sandbag alternatives, which are durable, come in a variety of sizes, are reusable, and can be filled when needed and emptied once used.
-It’s also a good idea to install water-leak detectors near major water pipes and board all windows until you feel that law enforcement has the area under control.
+It’s also a good idea to install water-leak detectors near major water pipes.

 Damp objects and items that cannot be dealt with immediately should be put in open, unsealed boxes or bags.
 If you can’t attend to items within 48 hours, you can put photos, papers, books, and textiles in the freezer and clean them later.